Universal critical behavior in the ferromagnetic superconductor Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$

 {\it Introduction.---}The continuous phase transition associated symmetry breaking is one of the two central themes in Landau's theory in condensed matter physics~\cite{Landau}.
 An order parameter is introduced to well describe the symmetry changing across the boundaries in a phase transition.
 For instance, the order parameter is the net magnetization in a ferromagnetic system or the energy gap for Cooper pairs' formation in a superconductor undergoing a phase transition.
-Furthermore, the universal critical exponents and scaling functions are used to describe the behavior of physical quantities near continuous phase transitions, which do not depend on the microscopic details of the systems, but only on some of their global properties, such as the space dimensionality, the range of interaction, and the symmetry of the order parameter.
-Unveiling the universal critical exponents of phase transitions in unconventional superconductors associated with the magnetic phase transition may shed light on the study of spin fluctuations effects to the superconducting mechanism.
+Furthermore, the universal critical exponents and scaling functions are used to describe the behavior of physical quantities near continuous phase transitions, which are independent of the microscopic details of the systems, but only of some of their global properties, such as the space dimensionality, the range of interaction, and the symmetry of the order parameter.
+Unveiling the universal critical exponents of phase transitions in unconventional superconductors associated with the magnetic phase transition may shed light on the study of spin fluctuations effects on the superconducting mechanism.